bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 - As you can see from above picture, all the requirement is completed: unit is in `mm`, order dimension for each variables is `lat`, `lon`, `time`, and `time` dimension is in `UNLIMITED`.
 Once this has completed, the dataset can be used as input to `climate-indices` package for computing SPEI.

-# 4. Calculate SPI
+## 4. Calculate SPI

-Let's start the calculation!
-And please make sure below points:
+Please make sure below points:

 - [x] You are still inside `climate_indices` environment to start working on SPEI calculation.
 - [x] Variable name on precipitation `--var_name_precip`, usually TerraClimate data use `ppt` as name while other precipitation data like CHIRPS using `precip` and IMERG using `precipitation` as a variable name.
 To make sure, check using command `ncdump -h file.nc` then adjust it in SPEI script if needed.
 - [x] Variable name on potential evapotranspiration `--var_name_pet`, usually TerraClimate data use `pet` as name.
 - [x] Precipitation and potential evapotranspiration unit must be written as `millimeters`, `milimeter`, `mm`, `inches`, `inch` or `in`.
 - [x] Data dimension and order must be written as `lat`, `lon`, `time` (Windows machine required this order) or `time`, `lat`, `lon` (Works tested on Mac/Linux and Linux running on WSL).

+Let's start the calculation!

 - In your Terminal, run the following code.